 4.2 Limitations on EFTs

 There are limitations on the frequency and amount of transactions you can make to or from your Account.
 These limits are different for each type of transaction.
 For limits that apply to transactions that credit or deposit funds into your Account, please refer to Section 3.1 concerning deposits.
-For limits that apply to transactions that debit or withdraw from your Account, please refer to Section 3.5 concerning withdrawals.
-For limits that apply to transfers to or from your Account from a linked bank account, please refer to Section 3.6.
+For limits that apply to transactions that debit or withdraw from your Account, please refer to Section 3.6 concerning withdrawals.
+For limits that apply to transfers to or from your Account from a connected bank account, please refer to Section 3.7.
 These security-related limits may change from time to time.

 4.3 Documentation of Your Transactions

 We will provide you information about each transaction that debits or credits your Account on your statements.
-Please refer to Section 3.9 for information about statements.
+Please refer to Section 3.10 for information about statements.
 You may also be able to view your transaction history and other information through Online Banking Services provided to you by the Program Partner.
-You may also contact us via email at email@example.com for information concerning your Account or your transactions.

-If you are provided with a debit card or ATM card, you can get receipts at the time you make a withdrawal at an ATM or a purchase at a point-of-sale terminal when using your card.
+If you are provided with a debit card, you can get receipts at the time you make a withdrawal at an ATM or a purchase at a point-of-sale terminal when using your card.

 4.4 Preauthorized Transfers, Stop Payments and Notices of Varying Amounts